Publishing a Lapp

 After publishing a Lapp to the test environment, click Test to test your Lapp right within the Lapps Editor.
 Once you publish to the live environment the option to test the Lapp in the live environment will also be enabled.

-4. The body section has an inbuilt JSON editor that will allow you to easily spot mistakes.
-Click Beautify if you wish to format the payload.
+- Under the body section, select the content-type (JSON, XML, form-data and x-www-form-urlencoded).
+The inbuilt editor allows you to easily spot mistakes.
+Click Beautify to format the payload.

 Note: